Port Erin: Catholic

 Found on the outskirts of the village on the main road to Port St Mary, another modern build small church with its own parking area; it can be found at the same site as the community gospel church.
 It is dedicated to St Columba and was built in 1923 to replace a temporary chapel on the shore line beneath the Bellevue Hotel previously used as a marine biology station and converted to a chapel in 1903.
 In 1989 the building was extended and re-orientated to provide a larger church with a church hall.

 Free Presbyterian

 Located at the same site as the Catholic Church, this is a further modern-build small church.
 It was founded in 1991 and later came under the auspices of the Free Presbyterian Church of Ulster.
-This is one of the only churches on the island which continues to use exclusively the King James Version of the Bible.
+This is one of the only churches in the Island which continues to use exclusively the King James Version of the Bible.
 It is titled as Port Erin Gospel Church and has an emphasis on evangelism with people travelling over from Ulster regularly to oversee the work.